sit-2021-int214/035-Ramen-Ratings/README.md

 ## 🎯 Steps

-1. Define a question
-2. Collect Data by using survey method
-3. Export Data from Google sheet
+1. Search datasets from Kaggle
+2. Explore the dataset from the original dataset
+3. Download Library and dataset
-4. Explore Data from Original Data
+4. Exploratory Data Analysis
-5. Data Cleaning and Data Transformation
+5. Cleaning Dataset
+6. Define a question
-6. Exploratory Data Analysis
+7. Exploratory Data Analysis with Stat

 ## 🧰 Tools